department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/discovery.md

 #
 # Title and Description display on page and in meta
 title: Discovery
 description: Discovery is not about solutions; it’s about problems.
-Before you start desiging or building a service, you need to find out who the potential users are and what problems your service could solve for them.
+Before you start designing or building a service, you need to find out who the potential users are and what problems your service could solve for them.
 #
 # Internal page menu - titles here match titles in Markdown
 sections:
   - Planning for discovery
   - During discovery
   - Completing discovery
-  - Tools and resources
+  - Resources and help
 #
 # Don't edit items below - they control the page layout
 layout: page